chaeyeunpark/Yavque/README.md

 # Yavque
 Yet another variational quantum (eigensolver) library.

+# Objective
+**Yavque** aims to provide an efficient classical simulation of various VQE circuits.
+In addition, it offers an autograd-like interface.

+# Documents?
 Hope to be documented soon...